The Admiral's Secret

 The Admiral's Secret is a 1934 British comedy film directed by Guy Newall and starring Edmund Gwenn, James Raglan and Dorothy Black.
-It was based on a play by Cyril Campion and filmed at Twickenham Studios.
-The film's sets were designed by James Carter.
-A quota quickie, it was released by the American company RKO Pictures.
+It was written by Harry Fowler Mear and Terence Egan based on the 1928 play of the same title by Cyril Campion.

 Premise

 In Devon a gang of Spanish criminals search for a trove of stolen gems hidden by a retired British Admiral.